 Biden is hosting Japan's Kishida.
 But the Nippon Steel deal is not on the agenda

-President Biden officially welcomed Japanese Prime Minister Fumio Kishida to the White House on Wednesday for a formal state visit, an honor that includes an Oval Office meeting, a press conference, and later, a lavish state dinner with Paul Simon performing.
+President Biden officially welcomed Japanese Prime Minister Fumio Kishida to the White House on Wednesday for a formal state visit, an honor that includes an Oval Office meeting, a press conference, and a lavish state dinner with a performance by Paul Simon.

 Japan has long been one of America's closest allies, and the Biden administration has sought to strengthen the relationship further as part of its push to counter China.